citrine.resources.project module

 Resources that represent both individual and collections of projects.

-A project is a collection of datasets and AI assets, some of which belong directly to the project, and some of which have been shared with the project.
+A project is a collection of training sets and AI assets, some of which belong directly to the project, and some of which have been shared with the project.

 Return an access control entity representation of this resource.
 Internal use only.